prathamesh-sonpatki/o11y-wiki/README.md

 ### OpenMetrics

-OpenMetrics is a standard for collecting and transmitting metrics data, developed by Prometheus and other contributors.
-It provides a common format for metrics that can be used across multiple monitoring systems.
+[OpenMetrics](https://openmetrics.io/) is a standard aimed at evolving the Prometheus exposition format.
+It supports text representation and Protocol Buffers and brings it into an Internet Engineering Task Force (IETF) standard.
+It supports both pull and push-based data collection.

 ### OpenCensus